IN MIAMI, THE PERSONAL INJURY STAFF OF LAWYERS AT THE PERAZZO LAW SERVES PEDESTRIAN DRIVEWAY ACCIDENTS AND INSURANCE CLAIMS

 at the Perazzo Law Firm

 's Miami and North Miami Beach Offices represents pedestrian accident victims hurt from a vast range of incidents involving motor vehicles and cyclists that result in personal injury, damage, or loss following an accident that takes place on a public or private driveway.
-It's safe to say that residential areas such as suburbs and gated communities, as well as commercial areas such as parking lots and shopping malls, are danger points for pedestrians and bicycle riders whenever they approach a driveway.
+It's safe to say that residential areas such as suburbs and gated communities, as well as commercial areas like parking lots, gas stations, malls, and other public places, are dangerous for pedestrians and biker upon approaching a driveway.
 Sadly, pedestrians and bike riders alike may be unaware of the dangers that lurk when a car or truck backs out of, pulls out or pulls into a driveway, whether in the city or the suburbs (See PEDESTRIAN

 In Miami, the Perazzo Law Firm

 offers a FREE

 costs to its Clients.
 See our Google Reviews

 to understand why Personal Injury Clients choose the Perazzo Law Firm for the Legal needs.

 Perazzo Law Shares Best Advice for Dealing with Driveway Accidents with Pedestrians and Cyclists

 Backing Out of a Driveway